glofica/.github/profile/README.md

 It doesn't just transfer value; it manages complex monetary policies through **zkML reasoning engines (DeepSeek R1)** and specialized opcodes in its Cognitive VM, specifically designed for **Digital Settlement Assets** and institutional automation.

 ### 4. Global Interoperability & Compliance
-Native support for **ISO 20022** messaging and the **Ley Genius** innovation framework.
+Native support for **ISO 20022** messaging and the **GENIUS Act** innovation framework.
 GLOFICA bridges the gap between central banks, tier-1 institutions, and neobanks through automated compliance and 1:1 settlement finality.

 ---